thiyangt/ceylon/paper/paper.md

 ## Point Map: Adding a point to the map

 The Global Positioning System (GPS) coordinates of Bandaranaike International Airport, Sri Lanka is Latitude: 7.1753 Longitude: 79.8835.
 The goal is to plot this point along with the province boundaries.
 The EPSG:4326 geographic CRS system gives latitude and longitude coordinates to specify a location on the surface of the earth.
-Hence, before plotting first longitude and latitudes should be converted into sf object to the same coordinate reference system as the province data set.
-For ths we use sp[@sp] and sf [@sf] packages in R. In the following code `st_as_sf` specify the current coordinate reference system for longitude and latitude.
-The function `st_transform` convert the current CRS to target CRS.
-The target CRS is the CRS associated with province which is defined as `crs = st_crs(province)` inside the `st_transform` function.
+Hence, before plotting, first longitude and latitudes should be converted into sf object to the same coordinate reference system as the province data set.
+For this the sp [@sp] and sf [@sf] packages in R were used.
+In the following code `st_as_sf` specify the current coordinate reference system for longitude and latitude.
+The function `st_transform` converts the current CRS to the target CRS.
+The target CRS is the CRS associated with the province, which is defined as `crs = st_crs(province)` inside the'st_transform' function.

 ```r
 airport <- data.frame(lng = 79.8835, lat = 7.1753)